jrodgers01d/mpids/mpids/MPIscipy/examples/README.md

 ## Additional Information
-See method doc strings and packages tests
+See method doc strings and package tests